What is cervical dilatation?

 Causes of Cervical Dilation and Effacement

-Nearly every pregnant woman will go through the process of cervical dilation and effacement.
+Nearly every pregnant woman who goes through full labor will go through the process of cervical dilation and effacement.
 This natural process is measured in percentages and centimeters.
 The cervix must open and thin out before birth can occur.
 The larger the cervix opens the more centimeters the woman will measure.
 The thinner the cervix becomes the higher percentage of effacement.
 On average, a woman’s cervix is 10 centimeters and she is 100% effaced when she gives is told to push.

 Important Facts About Cervical Dilation and Effacement